 What this means in practice

-Victims considering recovery should ask three questions early.
+Anyone considering a civil action should ask three questions early.
 First, is this a pattern matter or an isolated event?
 Second, is there an evidentiary record sufficient to support each element of the statute being invoked?
 Third, is the practical posture of the wrongdoer one in which a judgment is collectible?
-These three questions do not produce a recovery on their own, but they determine whether the federal civil-recovery framework is the right vehicle for one.
+These three questions do not produce a result on their own, but they determine whether the civil-law framework is the right vehicle for one.

-Where the answers are favorable, the federal framework offers a recovery posture meaningfully greater than what state-court actions can deliver.
-Where they are not, pursuing the matter under the federal framework is more likely to produce cost than recovery — and we say so directly at intake rather than after a year of work.
+Where the answers are favorable, a civil action through independent counsel may be a viable path; whether it is, and what it could achieve, is a question for counsel and a court, not for XELTRUS.
+Where they are not, pursuing the matter is more likely to produce cost than result — and we say so directly at intake rather than after a year of work.

 Honest framing

-The widespread misuse of the phrase “federal civil-recovery” in marketing-driven recovery offers has eroded its meaning.
+The widespread misuse of the phrase “civil-law” in marketing-driven "get your money back" offers has eroded its meaning.
 Used precisely, it refers to a specific set of statutory pathways with a defined qualification bar and a defined economic shape.
-Used loosely, it has become shorthand for any recovery action filed in a federal court — which it is not.
+Used loosely, it has become shorthand for any civil action filed in a federal court — which it is not.

 We use the phrase in its precise sense.
 The matters that qualify are a minority of the matters that come through intake.
 The matters that qualify produce outcomes substantively different from those available elsewhere.
 The honest framing is the one that distinguishes the two.

 This article is general analysis.
-Federal civil-recovery engagement is matter-specific and subject to a written viability assessment.
+Federal civil-action engagement is matter-specific and subject to a written viability assessment.